zacharysalloum/zacharysalloum.github.io/index.md

 </div>

 <div class="build-col" markdown="1">
-### Why three motors
+### Tri-Motor Powertrain

-At 55.5V, we simply couldn't find a single motor rated for the power we needed — so we built a 48V battery and paired it with three LMT 7065 motors, each rated for 30kW peak.
-Running them in tandem got us to our target, with the real ceiling ultimately set by cooling, battery capacity, and inverter selection rather than the motors themselves.
+Given the limit of 55.5V, we decided to build a 48V battery.
+At this voltage, we couldn't find any real options capable of delivering the necessary 30kW continuous.
+So, we decided on 3 LMT 7065 motors, each rated at 11.2kW continuous.
+Running them in tandem pushed us well over the our target output, with the real ceiling ultimately set by cooling, battery capacity, and inverter selection rather than the motors themselves.

 </div>